Operations at 9 airports have resumed as of now: DGCA

 A spokesperson of the Directorate General of Civil Aviation said, "As of now, ops to these airports resumed (sic)."

+The AAI owns and manages more than 100 airports, including those shut temporarily Wednesday, in the country.

-The move to close the airports had come amid escalation of tensions between India and Pakistan after the IAF carried out strikes on terror bases in Pakistan.
+The move to suspend operations the airports had come amid escalation of tensions between India and Pakistan after the IAF carried out strikes on terror bases in Pakistan.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)